higlass/higlass/app/scripts/plugins/README.md

 # plugins

-This folder contains code that are used by plugin tracks and data fetchers.
+This folder contains code that are mainly used by plugin tracks and data fetchers.